-This is the first study to our knowledge that purpose a laboratory-based experiment to detect ANS activity as an indirect measure of acute stress event resulted by unexpected balance loss during walking and the adaptive behavior after a series of perturbations which may represent a "signature of resilience" after a laboratory-induced stress event.
-We recognize that for relatively more balance-impaired frail older adults, the five-minute perturbed walking protocol may be likely too difficult to perform.
-Thus, we added the alternative approach into the experimental protocol, we added the five-minute perturbed standing protocol, which most likely allows even frail older adults to complete the perturbation protocol.
-We are aware that recruiting 75 older adults (25 frail, 25 pre-frail and 25 non-frail) is not easy, but our strong ties with community providers and dwelling centers for older adults in Beer-Sheva area will make it possible to recruit participants [references 45-54].
-Another challenge would be the relatively large number of parameters used in the current investigation.
-However, based on our past experiments we recognized three to four stress parameters that will allow to build the multivariate model to construct the dynamic dRePS: 1) the adaptive/resilient behaviors based on EDA: high resilient behavior; poor resilient behavior; moderate resilient behavior; 2) cortisol levels pre-post perturbation trails; 3) Fried frailty phenotype, and 4) DSSQ questionnaire that will be used in the regression models to identify people with high resilience based on their MiC score.
-The results will be used to leverage future grant applications, in particular with respect to the long-term goals of 1) prospective investigation of the ability of the dRePS score to predict survival among older adults; and 2) based on the results of the current investigation, developing an intervention program for improving older adults’ resilience for worldwide and nationwide use.
-It is expected that the results from this project will be presented at national and international meetings as well as published in peer-reviewed journals.
-We predict that the proposed project will result in at least four papers, one with a focus on the rehabilitation and prevention aspects of the results, one that will focus on the autonomic nervous system response to stress in older adults, one will focus on brain markers and one on the predictive model to identify resilience of older adults.
+To our knowledge, this proposal will be the first laboratory-based study to detect ANS activity as an indirect measure of an acute stress event, specifically a laboratory-induced unexpected balance loss during walking.
+After a series of perturbations, the measured adaptive behavior may identify a “signature of resilience.”
+We recognize that the five-minute perturbed walking protocol may be too difficult for relatively more balance-impaired frail older adults.
+Thus, we added the alternative experimental approach with a five-minute perturbed standing protocol, probably allowing even frail older adults to complete the test.
+We know recruiting 75 older adults (25 frail, 25 pre-frail, and 25 non-frail) is challenging.
+However, our strong ties with community providers and dwelling centers in the Beer Sheva area will enable participant recruitment[45-54].
+Another challenge may be the relatively large number of parameters used in the current investigation.
+However, based on our past experiments, three to four stress parameters will allow the multivariate model to construct the dynamic dRePS.
+The parameters are 1) adaptive/resilient behaviors based on EDA with high resilience, poor resilience, and moderate resilience, 2) pre-post perturbation cortisol concentrations, 3) Fried frailty phenotype, and 4) the DSSQ questionnaire to be used in regression models to identify people with high resilience based on their MiC score.

+Our results will leverage future grant applications, particularly for our long-term goals of 1) prospectively investigating the ability of the dRePS score to predict survival among older adults and 2) developing an intervention program to improve resilience nationally based on the results of this proposal.
+We will present the results of this project at national and international meetings and through peer-reviewed journals.
+We predict that the proposal will result in at least four peer-reviewed articles: one focusing on rehabilitation and prevention, one on autonomic nervous system response to stress, one on brain markers, and one about the predictive model to identify resilience of older adults.

-6. Lab resources and Facilities
+6. Lab Resources and Facilities